-- Medical, Dental, and Flex Account Benefits: Active employee medical, dental, and flexible spending accounts will terminate.
+• Medical, Dental, Vision and Flex Account Benefits: Active employee medical, dental, vision and flexible spending accounts will terminate.
 These plans may be continued under COBRA.
-Dependent Care Flexible Spending Account will terminate and is not eligible for conversion or COBRA. - University Basic and Optional Life/AD&D plans: Active Basic and Optional Life/AD&D plans for employees and dependent(s) terminate and are not eligible for COBRA.
+Dependent Care Flexible Spending Account will terminate and is not eligible for conversion or COBRA.

+• University Basic and Optional Life/AD&D plans: Active Basic and Optional Life/AD&D plans for employees and dependent(s) terminate and are not eligible for COBRA.
 You may convert coverage for yourself and your dependent(s) to a whole life policy within 31 days of the active termination date.
 Certain restrictions may apply.
-Please contact The Standard for more information. - Disability plans: Long term and short term disability coverage will terminate and are not eligible for conversion or COBRA.
+Please contact The Standard Life Insurance Company for more information.

+• Disability plans: Long term and short term disability coverage will terminate and are not eligible for conversion or COBRA.

-Continuation Rights (COBRA): The Department of Labor requires that the University send Consolidated Omnibus Budget Reconciliation Act (COBRA) information to all employees who terminate active employment and who were enrolled in medical, dental, and Health Care Flexible Spending Account plans.
-If you are interested in continuing your Healthcare Flexible Spending Account under COBRA, contact a PBS benefits professional.
+Continuation Rights (COBRA): The Department of Labor requires that the Universi- ty send Consolidated Omnibus Budget Reconciliation Act (COBRA) information to all employees who terminate active employment and who were enrolled in medical, dental vision and Health Care Flexible Spending Account plans.
+If you are interested in continuing your Healthcare Flexible Spending Account under COBRA, contact an Employee Services benefits professional.
 You may disregard the COBRA information for the medical and dental plans if you enroll in retiree benefits.

-Retiree Benefits: If you are eligible and elect retiree benefits, your retiree medical, dental, and life insurance coverage will begin the first day of the month following the termination of your active benefits.
-You will receive a confirmation statement from PBS and you will also receive new medical insurance card(s) from the applicable carriers.
+Retiree Benefits: If you are eligible and elect retiree benefits, your retiree medical, dental and life insurance coverage will begin the first day of the month following the termination of your active benefits.
+You will receive new medical insurance card(s) from the applicable carriers.